Corporate Rates: per hour: $250 • per day: $1500 • per week: $6000 • one hour consultation: FREE

 When I’m not working on my own small freelance clients, I make art depending on studio space and how much other things are thriving.
 I encourage you to check out the project on this site labeled “Original Art - for purchase of license.”
 There’s plenty to see.
 It’s like the museum of Scott J Bailey.
 Thanks for your interest.

 Like a lot of my work, this CV is also a work-in-progress.
-Please take everything with a grain of salt; it is quite possible that it needs proof reading and editing.
+Please take everything with a grain of salt; it is edited periodically.